Solved

 Is a Dyson vacuum worth it?

-I think so, yes.
-Here at H&G, we've tested hundreds of the world's best vacuums.
-Not only does Dyson come out on top with their exceptional V15 Detect, but Dyson features no fewer than three times in our best vacuum buying guide: more than any other manufacturer.
+Here at H&G, we've tested 47 of the world's best vacuums.
+Not only does Dyson come out on top with their exceptional Gen5detect and V15 Detect, but their vacuums top a number of our vacuum cleaner buying guides.

 Yes, Dyson vacuums are expensive, but you really do get what you pay for: HEPA filtration, smart technology, sleek design and incredible suction.
-Dyson vacuums are among the best for pet parents and people with sensitive skin, since their advanced filtration system routs out irritating particles and pathogens.
-Dyson vacuums are powerful enough to dig up deep dirt, capacious enough to dispose of it, and easy to maneuver around the house.
+Dyson vacuums are among the best for pet parents and people with sensitive skin, since their advanced filtration system routes out irritating particles and pathogens.
+They're also powerful enough to dig up deep dirt, effortless enough to dispose of it, and easy to maneuver around the house.

 What are the differences between Dyson models?